-Watching Dame Helen Mirren's acceptance speech for her BAFTA Fellowship last night was memorable not only for the class and elegance Mirren always exudes but for her recognition of the importance of teachers in our lives and also, tacitly, the importance of our great works of literature.
-Mirren ended by quoting Prospero in Shakespeare's The Tempest.
+Watching Dame Helen Mirren’s acceptance speech for her BAFTA Fellowship in 2014 was memorable not only for the class and elegance Mirren always exudes but for her recognition of the importance of teachers in our lives and also, tacitly, the importance of our great works of literature.
+Mirren ended by quoting Prospero in William Shakespeare’s The Tempest.

 “We are such stuff as dreams are made on; and our little life is rounded with a sleep” (The Tempest, Act 4, Scene 1)

 There has been much rumbling over the years about whether Shakespeare should still be taught to our children.
 Worse still, there have been cartoon and other dumbed down versions in a misguided (in my view) attempt to interest children in the Bard’s works.

 Before I had my children, I used to work as a part-time English tutor and one year the ‘O’ level text was probably my favourite Shakespeare play – “Macbeth“.
 My pupil was a 15-year-old boy whose predicted grade was ‘D’.

 Upon querying what teaching methods were being used, my eyes were swiftly opened to the rather ramshackle and disinterested way I suspect literature may be being taught.